Lawrence Kasdan: Early life

-Kasdan was born in Miami Beach, Florida, the son of parents Sylvia, an employment counselor, and Clarence Kasdan, an electronics-store manager.
+Kasdan was born in Miami Beach, Florida, the son of Sylvia, an employment counselor, and Clarence Kasdan, an electronics-store manager.
 Kasdan is Jewish.
 His older brother is Mark Kasdan, who co-wrote Silverado (1985) and produced Dreamcatcher (2003), and he has two sisters.
 Kasdan grew up in Morgantown, West Virginia.
 "I felt very fortunate to have had a regular American childhood in the fifties," he said.
 "It was a safe place, where you owned the town if you had a bicycle."

 His parents were both "thwarted writers."
-His father, who died when Kasdan was 14, had wanted to be a playwright, and his mother claimed to have studied with novelist and playwright Sinclair Lewis while she was at the University of Wisconsin.
-She sold a few stories to "confessional magazines" in the 1950s, and later would buy self-help books and type up their contents with the dream of writing her own book one day.
-She would also strike up conversations with strangers on the bus, saying it was all "grist for the mill" for some future writing.
+His father, who died when Kasdan was 14, had wanted to be a playwright, and his mother claimed to have studied with novelist and playwright Sinclair Lewis at the University of Wisconsin.
+She sold a few stories to "confessional magazines" in the 1950s, and later bought self-help books and typed up their contents with the dream of writing her own book one day.
+She also struck up conversations with strangers on the bus, saying it was all "grist for the mill" for future writing.
 "Looking back on it now," Kasdan wrote, "I wonder if maybe I owe her everything.
 Whether by nature or nurture, I became a writer."

 Many of Kasdan's movies were inspired by his "difficult childhood and home life," he wrote.
 "So, in my work, I've looked for something more stable or explored why growing up in my home was so upsetting."

 "We didn't have a lot of money and neither did anyone around us, and going to the movies was the happiest thing about my childhood," he said.
 "Movies weren't very big in Wheeling in those days.
 We used to call up the theater to ask what time the show began, and they'd say, 'What time can you get here?'"
 He particularly loved The Great Escape (1963) and The Magnificent Seven (1960), both directed by John Sturges—movies that shaped his ideas of manhood and heroism.
 "Film made its values tangible for me in the ways that parents, school, Sunday School had not.
 I wanted to live in the world I found in the movies."

 In 1963, his brother Mark took him to see David Lean's Lawrence of Arabia.
 They arrived a few minutes late, and Mark insisted that they kill six hours until the next showing.
 "I thought my brother was crazy.
 But when the show was over, I knew I had done the right thing.
 As I stumbled from the theater, having seen the whole movie, I had a new hero.
-It was not T.E.
-Lawrence, but David Lean."
+It was not T. E. Lawrence, but David Lean".